Republicanism in the United Kingdom: Republic

 The largest lobby group in favour of republicanism in the United Kingdom is the Republic campaign group, founded in 1983.
 The group has benefited from occasional negative publicity about the Royal Family, and Republic reported a large rise in membership following the wedding of then-Prince Charles and Camilla Parker-Bowles.
 Republic has lobbied on changes to the parliamentary oath of allegiance, royal finances and changes to the Freedom of Information Act relating to the monarchy, none of which have produced any change.
-However, Republic has been invited to Parliament to talk as witnesses on certain issues related to the monarchy such as conduct of the honours system in the United Kingdom.
+However, Republic has been invited to Parliament to talk as witnesses on certain issues related to the monarchy, such as conduct of the honours system in the United Kingdom.

 In 2009, Republic made news by reporting Prince Charles's architecture charity to the Charity Commission, claiming that the Prince was effectively using the organisation as a private lobbying firm (the Commission declined to take the matter further).
 Republic has previously broken stories about royals using the Freedom of Information Act.

 Media

-Newspapers The Guardian, The Observer, The Economist and The Independent have all advocated the abolition of the monarchy.
+Newspapers and magazines such as The Guardian, The Observer, The Economist and The Independent have all advocated the abolition of the monarchy.
 In the wake of the 2009 MPs' expenses scandal, a poll of readers of The Guardian and The Observer placed support for abolition of the monarchy at 54%, although only 3% saw it as a top priority.
-The online magazine Spiked supports republicanism.
+The online magazine Spiked also supports republicanism.

 Opinion polling

+British Social Attitudes survey

+The National Centre for Social Research (NatCen) has collected survey data on public attitudes towards the UK's Monarchy since 1983, when the British Social Attitudes Survey first asked about this, with the question "How important or unimportant do you think it is for Britain to continue to have a monarchy: very important, quite important, not very important, not at all important, or, do you think the monarchy should be abolished?"
+Results for the latter answer between 1983 and 2012 ranged from 3% to 11%.

+Since then, the results suggest a long-term decline in support for the institution, with 2023 survey data showing the number of people who said the monarchy was "very important" falling to 29%, an all-time low.
+26% said it was "quite important", making a combined total of 55% believing it was important.
+This total stood at 54% in the data released a year later, in April 2024.
+Gillian Prior, deputy chief executive at the National Centre for Social Research, said: "NatCen has been collecting data on the public's attitudes towards the monarchy for over 40 years, and it is clear we are observing a downward trend in support for the monarchy."